-The goal of the Direct Practice Improvement (DPI) project is to translate current (within five years), existing knowledge, or guidelines into clinical practice to improve measurable patient outcomes.
+The goal of the Direct Practice Improvement (DPI) project is to translate current (within seven years of the graduation date), existing knowledge, or guidelines into clinical practice to improve measurable patient outcomes.
 The project's focus is Quality Improvement, and the topic comes from a real problem at the immersion site that can be improved upon through the translation of current evidence into practice.
 There should be data at this time that the problem does exist.
 When considering a potential project topic, learners will start by developing a PICOT question.
-All of the components in the potential project must be feasible and sustainable.
+All the components in the potential project must be feasible and sustainable and have the original quantitative research to support it.
 Learners will need to have access to a clinical site and an ample population to implement the DPI project.
 Vulnerable populations are discouraged as this may delay progress through IRB IF the immersion site DOES NOT have their own IRB.
 Projects that occur at or within a jail, detention center, or correctional institution are strictly prohibited.
 Some examples of vulnerable populations include the homeless, pregnant women, cognitively impaired, pediatric, etc. Learners are required to utilize existing valid and reliable instruments to measure their intervention.
 The data collection timeline should be considered to ensure measurable outcomes (minimum data collection is four weeks).
 NO DATA COLLECTION CAN BEGIN UNTIL APPROVAL FROM GCU IRB APPROVAL IS RECEIVED in DNP-960.
 Learners are encouraged to review the AACN DNP White paper (2006), DNP Essentials, and DPI project resources on the DC Network.